Undisputed II: Last Man Standing: Plot

 Some years after fighting Monroe "Undisputed" Hutchen in prison, former boxing champion George "Iceman" Chambers visits the Russian Federation for a series of boxing matches and commercial airings, where he is subsequently framed for possession of cocaine and once again sent to prison.
-There, he witnessed the harsh environment of a Russian prison and discovers a series of illegal mixed martial arts matches dominated by inmate Yuri Boyka.
+There, he witnesses the harsh environment of a Russian prison and discovers a series of illegal mixed martial arts matches dominated by inmate and undefeated champion Yuri Boyka.
 The prison officials arrange these fights and place large side-bets to make a personal profit, often at the expense of the fighters.
 Chambers shares a cell with Stevie Parker, a British junkie.

 Mob boss Gaga and Warden Markov tell Chambers that if he fights Boyka, he will likely get an expedited appeal and early release.
 Chambers initially refuses.
-As a result, he spent time in demeaning physical labor in the prison's sewer system, experienced firsthand the brutality of the guards.
+As a result, he spent time in demeaning physical labor in the prison's sewer system and even quarreled with the guard, in which he experienced firsthand the brutality of the guards and finds himself in the hole.
 He expected his talent agent, Phil Gold, to get him acquitted, but after learning of Golds part in the set up, he reluctantly agrees to a match.
 He is rescued from both forms of humiliation by an inmate named Crot, who uses a wheelchair.
 Both fighters train hard for the match, though Chambers still relies on his boxing background while Boyka prepares a series of deadly kicks, throws, and grappling combinations designed to humiliate his opponent in the ring.
 Prior to the fight however, Boyka's gang force Stevie, who is acting as Chambers' cornerman, to spike his water with a light sedative during the fight.